bshaiman/mishnah_nlp/readme.md

 <pre><code>
 rights = (df.seder==predicted_topics).values
 </code></pre>
-The ScikitLearn framework makes it exceedingly easy to tese accuracy of clasffication techniques.
+The ScikitLearn framework makes it exceedingly easy to test accuracy of clasffication techniques.
 Using the true array of topics, and the topic-assignments as I had made them, I got a score of my accuracy as well as a Seaborn heatmap to see what was going well and what was not:
 <pre><code>
 from sklearn.metrics import accuracy_score,precision_score,recall_score,confusion_matrix
 print('Accuracy: {}'.format(accuracy_score(df.seder,predicted_topics)))